18 NBA Veterans Arrested in Alleged $4 Million Health Insurance Fraud Scheme

 Milton Palacio: Goes by Milt, played for six NBA teams from 1999 to 2006.
 He once beat the then-New Jersey Nets on a buzzer beater in 2000 but otherwise was more of an end-of-bench player

-Sebastian Telfair: From Brooklyn's Coney Island, played for nine NBA teams from 2004 to 2014
+Sebastian Telfair: One of the most highly touted high school prospects when he was coming up, the product from Brooklyn's Coney Island played for nine NBA teams from 2004 to 2014

 Darius Miles: Draft third overall by the Los Angeles Clippers in 2000, was traded to the Cleveland Cavaliers in 2002 where he was a teammate of then-rookie LeBron James.
 He has acted in several movies